jpace/glark/README.md

 ## HIGHLIGHTING

-Matching patterns and file names can be highlighted using ANSI escape sequences.
-Both the foreground and the background colors may be specified, from the
-following:
+On terminals that support ANSI escape sequences, matching patterns and file names can be highlighted for the foreground and/or background.
+Colors are denoted by name, from the following list, or by RGB value, in the form RRGGBB.

     black
     blue